Beyond Pinball Loss: Quantile Methods for Calibrated Uncertainty Quantification: Methods

-This algorithm is based on the \textit{key assumption} that nearby points in $\mathcal{X}$ will have similar conditional distributions, i.e. if $x_j \approx x_k$ then $\F_{\by|x_j} \approx \F_{\by|x_k}$.
-With this assumption about the smoothness of conditional distributions over $\cx$, we can construct groups of neighboring points to estimate the conditional density, at each locality over $\cx$.
-This locality is determined by the hyperparameter $d$ in line 5.
-The conditional density is estimated with an empirical CDF of the group of neighboring points, and conditional quantile estimates are made with this empirical CDF.
-These conditional quantile estimates are collected into $D$, which is ultimately used as the training set for our quantile model, $\hat{g}$.
-In practice, we perform all of these steps with the \textit{residuals} by first estimating a mean function, $\hat{f}$ (line 2), which produces more accurate empirical CDFs.
-This method takes advantage of the fact that accurate point prediction models often already exist in many application settings.
+MAQR is based on the key assumption that nearby points in $\mathcal{X}$ will have similar conditional distributions, i.e. if $x_j \approx x_k$ then $\F_{\bY|x_j} \approx \F_{\bY|x_k}$.
+Given this smoothness assumption, we can group neighboring points to estimate the conditional density at each locality over $\cx$, with locality determined by the hyperparameter $d_N$ (Algorithm~\ref{alg:CondQuantEst}, line 2).
+We then construct an empirical CDF with the group of neighboring points, and conditional quantile estimates are produced with this empirical CDF.
+These estimates are collected into $D$ (Algorithm~\ref{alg:maqr_main}, line 6), which is ultimately used as the training set for the quantile model $\hat{g}$.

+In practice, we perform these steps with \textit{residuals}, by first estimating a mean function $\hat{f}$ (Algorithm~\ref{alg:maqr_main}, line 1).
+This practical choice stems from existing works in conditional density estimation, which suggests that having 0 conditional mean in the data provides benefits in terms of lower asymptotic mean squared error in the conditional density predictions~\citep{hyndman1996estimating}.
+Further, this demonstrates how MAQR can be readily applied in the application setting where an accurate point prediction model often already exist.

-Algorithm~\ref{alg:maqr} is a specific implementation of a more general model-agnostic algorithm, in which we can directly estimate conditional quantiles from the data with tools from conditional density estimation, and regress onto these estimates.
-We note that using KDEs for conditional density estimation is a well studied problem with theoretical guarantees on consistency (\cite{holmes2012fast, hyndman1996estimating, stute1986almost}).
-In Appendix~\ref{app:maqr}, we state the general form of Algorithm 1, and show how our quantile estimation procedure falls under the guarantees stated by \cite{stute1986almost}.
-As we will demonstrate in Section~\ref{sec:experiments}, basing predictions on these density estimates sidesteps the issues inherent to pinball loss.
+Algorithm~\ref{alg:maqr_main} is a specific implementation of a more general model-agnostic algorithm, in which we directly estimate conditional quantiles from the data with tools from conditional density estimation.
+We note that using KDEs for conditional density estimation is a well studied problem with theoretical guarantees \citep{holmes2012fast, hyndman1996estimating, stute1986almost}.
+In the case the distance in $\mathcal{X}$ is measured using a uniform kernel with mild assumptions on the bandwidth, Algorithm~\ref{alg:maqr_main} falls under the guarantees stated by \citet{stute1986almost}. \\